 After you installed the free WP Fastest Cache plugin, you can purchase the premium version directly from your WordPress dashboard.

 Price: Both free and premium versions are available.
 The price is hidden from the website and can be seen after you click the buy button embedded inside your free plugin.

 Comet Cache is another popular caching plugin with 60,000 active installs.
-Unlike most other caching plugins, Comet Cache comes with the ability to cache logged in users too.
+Unlike other caching plugins, Comet Cache comes with the ability to cache logged-in users too.
 That means if you’re running a membership site, eCommerce site, or any other sites that require users to register, then Comet Cache is a must-use plugin for you.

-To avoid generating a new version of the cache while your server is busy, the plugin monitors the server load and temporarily disable cache expiration.
+To avoid generating a new version of the cache while your server is busy, the plugin monitors the server load and temporarily disables cache expiration.

 The plugin also shows you cache statistics to help you gain insight into the status of your site cache.

-Price: Both free and premium version is available.
+Price: Both free and premium versions are available.
 A single site license can be purchased for a one-time fee of $39.

-Unlike most other free WordPress caching plugin, Cache Enabler provides an extensive documentation that helps you explore different plugin features.
-With beautiful screenshots and video, the documentation will walk you through different aspects of WordPress caching.
+Unlike most free WordPress caching plugins, Cache Enabler provides extensive documentation that helps you explore the different plugin features.
+With beautiful screenshots and videos, the documentation will walk you through the different aspects of WordPress caching.

-It is in your best interest to not use any mobile specific theme or plugin that shows different layouts for mobile and desktop along with Cache Enabler because the cache will be bypassed.
+It’s in your best interest to not use any mobile-specific themes or plugins that show different layouts for mobile and desktop users along with Cache Enabler because then the cache will be bypassed, rendering it useless.

 Activating Hyper Cache is easy because it works with a set of default values.